 How to Prioritize the Importance of Professional Development

 As you prepare your goals and projects each year, find and schedule relevant conferences and get approval right away.
 By blocking off this time in advance, you’ll find it’s much easier to keep your goal of making learning a priority.
 Outside of larger conferences, schedule time each week to focus on learning a new skill that will pump up your resume, whether that is through articles, podcasts or free webinars.

 If you don’t have the budget for out-of-town conferences, focus on opportunities to learn close to home.
 What events are coming to your city, or are there virtual events you can attend from your desk?
-Even signing up for a subscription to a website like lynda.com can keep your skills fresh without the added expense of a conference.
+Even exploring topics that pique your interest through LinkedIn Learning can keep your skills fresh without the added expense of a conference.